IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 ![List of pumps with health scores](/img/apm_8.7/healthscoring_31.png)

-## Health scores and Predictive models – Investigating Assets at Risk

-### Creating health scores
+## Create health scores

 Before we continue to investigate our assets at risk, we’ll learn how to create health, criticality, and risk scores.
 All three types of scores are created in a similar manner.
 We’ll create a health score for our lab.

-`Action:` Follow the steps to create health scores.
+Follow the steps to create health scores.

 1. Select `Scoring` from the left navigation bar to open the scoring feature in Maximo Health
 ![Select scoring](/img/apm_8.7/healthscoring_32.png)